Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Model Aggregation

 \bRemark In this paper, we are particularly concerned with the slow mixing regime.
-As our results will show, in general it is not possible to obtain a simple lower bound on the information rate using the data and taking recourse to the Proposition above.
-Instead, we introduce the \textit{partial} information rate that can be reliably obtained from the data
+As our results will show, in general it is not possible to obtain a simple upper bound on the entropy rate using the data (given a particular starting state) and taking recourse to the Proposition above.
+Instead, we introduce the \textit{partial} entropy rate that can be reliably obtained from the data

 where ${\tilde G}\subseteq\tilde{\cT}$ will be a set of \emph{good} states that we show how to identify.
-The partial information rate is not necessarily a lower bound, but in slow mixing cases it may be the best heuristic possible.
-We systematically handle the information rates of slow mixing channels using the estimation results below in different paper. \eRemark \\
+Recall that $\stn(\tilde{G})$ may be arbitrarily small in a finite sample, hence we must expect to compute $\mathcal{H}_{{ }_{\tilde{G}}}$ and not $\stn(\tilde{G})\mathcal{H}_{{ }_{\tilde{G}}}$.
+The partial entropy rate is not necessarily an upper bound, but in slow mixing cases it is sometimes the best heuristic possible.
+We systematically handle the entropy rates of slow mixing processes using the estimation results below in different paper. \eRemark \ignore{ Notwithstanding the previous remark, we will focus on estimating the aggregated parameters $\tilde{q}(\Ttilde)$, where $\Ttilde=\cA^\kn$ has depth $\kn$ where $k_n$ grows logarithmically as $\alpha_n \log n$ for some $\alpha_n=\cO(1)$. \bRemark The aggregated model defined in this section is purely to facilitate our analysis.
+We never get to observe the aggregated model, though we will pose estimation problems in terms of its parameters.
+We only can observe samples from the underlying (original as opposed to aggregated) model.
+From these observations we must figure out $q(\T)$ if at all possible.
+In general, there is no real reason why it should even be possible.
+But we will be able to handle this task because of~\eqref{eq:condition}. \eRemark }

-\ignore{If we fix $n$, as we will show in the next example, there are cases in which even for the truncated model, the approximated stationary probabilities are not reliable no matter what $n$ is.}